 - 16 teeth at 23 months

-And finally, if your child doesn’t have any teeth by 18 months, they should see a pediatric dentist for evaluation.
+If your child doesn’t have any teeth by 18 months, see a pediatric dentist for evaluation.
 In rare cases, an underlying medical issue may cause a delay in teething.
 These may include:

-If you’re concerned that it’s been a while since your child cut their last one or two teeth, talk to your friendly pediatrician.
+If you’re concerned that it’s been a while since your child cut their last one or two teeth, speak with their pediatrician.

 When your little one is teething, you may feel more inclined to reach for that bottle of wine or chocolate bar because it’s tough to see your baby in pain.
 (No?
 Just us?)

 These are some tried and true — and most importantly, safe — home remedies you can try: